Go back to Richel Bilderbeek's homepage.

 Go back to Richel Bilderbeek's C++ page.

-An constexpr is a keyword for generalized constant expressions.
+constexpr is a C++11 keyword for generalized constant expressions.
 In other words, constexpr indicates that an expression will always return the same values, thus rendering this return value a compile-time constant.
-The example below shows that such a compile-time constant can be used to indicate an array size:

 References